HOI-PAGE: Zero-Shot Human-Object Interaction Generation with Part Affordance Guidance: Introduction

 \section{Introduction}

-\epigraph{"The \textit{affordances} of the environment are what it \textit{offers} the animal, what it \textit{provides} or \textit{furnishes}, either for good or ill. ...
-It implies the complementarity of the animal and the environment."}{-- James J. Gibson} Human-object interaction (HOI) is a fundamental aspect of everyday life, ranging from simple activities like picking up a cup to complex activities like ironing a shirt.
-These interactions are essential to understanding and synthesizing realistic scenes, reflecting the complex nature of object affordances \cite{gibson2014ecological}.
-Modeling the interaction dynamics between humans and objects is crucial for many downstream applications in computer vision and graphics, such as character animation, immersive VR/AR, robotics, and product design.
-In this work, we focus on generating diverse and realistic HOI motions, beyond a limited taxonomy of interactions, from easy-to-use text prompts.
+\epigraph{ ``The \textit{affordances} of the environment are what it \textit{offers} the animal, what it \textit{provides} or \textit{furnishes}, either for good or ill. ...
+It implies the complementarity of the animal and the environment.'' }{-- James J. Gibson}

+Human-object interaction (HOI) is a fundamental aspect of everyday life, ranging from simple activities like picking up a cup to complex activities like ironing a shirt.
+These interactions reflect the complex nature of object affordances \cite{gibson2014ecological}, which are essential for understanding and synthesizing realistic 3D environments.
+Modeling these dynamics between humans and objects is crucial for many downstream applications in computer vision and graphics, such as character animation, immersive VR/AR, robotics, and product design.
+In this work, we focus on generating diverse and realistic 4D HOI motions from easy-to-use text prompts beyond a limited taxonomy of interactions.
-Generating realistic interactions remains challenging for machines, as it requires joint understanding of object affordances, human body movements, and resulting object motions.
-Even a seemingly simple action, like carrying a briefcase, requires understanding that the briefcase handle affords hand grasping, the human arm swings, and the briefcase follows the hand's trajectory.
-Prior works typically model interactions as overall full-body and object motions, making such complex interaction modeling challenging~\cite{li2024zerohsi,diller2024cg,kim2025david}.
-In contrast, our key insight is that finer-grained modeling of \emph{part-level affordances} -- how specific object parts relate to human body parts -- play a crucial role in generating more realistic, diverse interactions.
-Moreover, this enables a general formulation for human-object interactions that extends beyond the single-person, single-object scenarios tackled by state of the art~\cite{peng2025hoidiff,li2024controllable}, and enables synthesis of multi-person, or multi-object HOIs (\cref{fig_teaser}).

-Collecting annotations for such part affordance, in order to train a supervised model, however, is extremely expensive and time-consuming, due to the vast variety of 3D objects and the diversity of human interactions.
-While existing methods~\cite{peng2025hoidiff,li2024controllable,diller2024cg} have made significant progress in HOI generation, they rely heavily on captured 4D interaction data for supervision.

-We present \OURS{}, a zero-shot approach to generating realistic 4D HOI motion sequences from text prompts, covering diverse interaction scenarios involving multiple people or objects.
-Key to our approach is the distillation of part-level affordance graphs (PAGs) from a large language model (LLM) \cite{guo2025deepseek} to guide the interaction generation process through three stages: 3D object part segmentation, HOI video synthesis, and 4D HOI fitting optimization.